NIMH ADHD Research & Information Hub

 Participate in ADHD Research

-NIMH conducts and funds clinical research studies to develop better ADHD treatments and understand the disorder's causes.
-Participating in ADHD research helps advance science and may provide access to new treatments.
+NIMH conducts and funds research studies to improve the understanding of ADHD and evaluate new approaches to support.
+Participating in ADHD research helps advance science and may provide access to new approaches under study.

 Benefits of Participation: